jjjiia/spring2019/schedule.md

 - Introduction to programming (taught with Javascript)
 - Project 1 Assignment <span id="slideBullet"> &#9830; <a href="../assets/img/project1.pdf" target="_blank">Project Description</a></span>

+- <i>Interactive Data Visualization for the Web</i> by Scott Murray, Chapter 4 & 5 Setup and Data

 ________________________________________________________________________________
 WEEK 3 FEBRUARY 8